Intensive relationship therapy: moving through discomfort, not around it | Priscilla Short | #033 Mastering Change

 Welcome to Mastering Change, a podcast co-hosted by Emma and Araminta, where we engage in meaningful conversations centred around healing.
 In this series, we bring together leading experts, innovative thinkers, and emerging voices to connect knowledge with real-world impact in the areas of trauma, mental health and wellbeing.
 Each episode features insightful discussions with respected figures as well as promising new contributors to the field.
 We explore a range of topics with a focus on making this knowledge available for anyone interested in supporting their own healing journey or that of others.
 At Mastering Change, we understand the significance of conversation as a means of fostering understanding and growth.
 Our aim is to create a ripple effect, facilitating the transfer of knowledge and establishing a community where impactful voices are heard.
 Whether you are a seasoned professional or new to the field, we invite you to engage in thoughtful discussions that can inspire meaningful change in your practice and personal life.
 Join us as we explore critical insights and perspectives, encouraging a shared commitment to healing trauma.

-Listen to Mastering Change | The trauma, mental health & wellbeing podcast, The Psychology of your 20s and many other podcasts from around the world with the radio.net app
+Listen to Mastering Change | The trauma, mental health & wellbeing podcast, Nothing much happens: bedtime stories to help you sleep and many other podcasts from around the world with the radio.net app